PrestonMui/prestonmui.github.io/resources.md

 Here are some resouces I've found helpful.

-**Software**
+**Software I Use**

+[Linux Mint][linuxmint]: This is my OS of choice.
+I use the Cinnamon desktop.

 [Julia][julialang]: Julia is a "high-level, high-performance dynamic programming language for technical computing."
+Its syntax and feel are similar to Python and Matlab, but is faster than Python (out of the box) and cheaper than Matlab (free).
+See [this paper](http://economics.sas.upenn.edu/~jesusfv/comparison_languages.pdf) for a comparison of programming languages in economics that includes Julia.

 [Sublime Text][sublime]: My favorite text editor.
 Tons of plugins and features.
+I use the IJulia, Stata Enhanced, and LaTexing plugins.

 [Inkscape][inkscape]: Make pretty charts for your papers or classes.